apollographql/apollo-client/docs/source/apollo-client/redux.md

 // }
 ```

-<h2 id="react-redux">react-redux</h2>

-The `react-apollo` integration package is a drop-in replacement for `react-redux`, so if you are using Redux and Apollo together you don't need to have nested data containers.
-[Read the docs for `react-apollo` to see how to do this.](react.html)

 <h2 id="async-actions">Async Actions with thunk</h2>

 In Redux, we handle asynchronity via the `thunk` middleware.
 This allows you to dispatch a function, instead of an Action Object.
 To integrate `thunk` into your workflow, follow the steps below: